 Our SeaVenture guide used a Magna Doodle (where are my 90s babies at?) to communicate with us underwater and give us fun facts about the sea life around us.
 During our journey we experienced one-on-one encounters with animals and even held a starfish and a horseshoe crab who was not very keen on being passed along a group of nervous tourists.

-The one thing I disliked about SeaVenture is that they allow guests to borrow underwater digital cameras if they do not have one if their own and then offer guests the opportunity to buy them for the unforgivable price of $60.
+The one thing I disliked about SeaVenture is that they allow guests to borrow underwater digital cameras if they do not have one if their own and then offer guests the opportunity to buy the pictures back for the unforgivable price of $60.
 The cameras do not even take high-quality pictures!
 How much money would they really be losing if they just sent guests, who have paid hundreds of dollars to visit Discovery Cove PLUS an additional $49 for SeaVenture, a complimentary link to the images they took?
 Needless to say, we did not buy the images.

 After a quick lunch, we made our way to the Dolphin Lagoon for a 30-minute interactive adventure which included meeting three dolphins (I’m told most groups only meet one), getting acquainted with our dolphins through carefully playing with them and an exciting “dorsal tow” ride in which we grabbed on to the dolphin’s dorsal fin and flipper and they gently towed us gently back to shore.